-The Foundations’ goals are to improve the quality of life of needy people in the rural and remote areas of Andhra Pradesh.
-Established High School, Sarada Vidyalayam in 1992 on his daughter’s name, which is providing free education for rural poor children and so far, educated above 2,875 children.
+The Foundation’s primary goal is to improve the quality of life of needy people in the rural and remote areas of Andhra Pradesh.
+As a part of this vision he established a high school, Sarada Vidyalayam in 1992 on his daughter’s name, which is providing free education for rural children coming from economically backward communities, have educated above 3,000 children, so far.
 He established Srikiran Institute of Ophthalmology in 1993, named after his son.
-The institute rendered its services to more than 30 lakhs patients and performed more than 2.6 lakhs surgeries out of which 90% are free of cost to the poor and needy.
-The institute has a wide network of 11 vision centers and 1 surgical centers to serve the eye care needs of rural population.
-Spandana is a disaster relief program to address the needs of the community during the natural calamities.
-Chandrasekhar Medical Research Foundation was also established to do basic and clinical research in ophthalmology with specific interest in ocular genetics.
-The foundation is located in a serene location of about 5 acres in a rural setting, 10 km from Kakinada.
+The institute is rendering ophthalmic services to more than 34 lakhs patients and performed more than 2.7 lakhs surgeries out of which 90% are free of cost to the needy.
+The Foundation also developed a wide network of 11 vision centers and 2 surgical centers to make eye care Accessible, Affordable and Equitable.
+It also has a wing Spandana, which is a disaster relief program to address the needs of the community during the natural calamities.
+Apart from the above programs, the Foundation has established a research program Chandrasekhar Medical Research Foundation as well, to do basic and clinical research in ophthalmology with specific interest in ocular genetics.